 Dahlia's like to have a sunny spot in the garden.
 Plant them in the spring after the last frost period (Ice Saints) in the garden or in a large pot.
 Sprinkle some organic manure and plant the dahlia tuber with the piece of old stem upwards.

-Make sure they are planted approximately 2-4 cm (1-2 inch) below the surface so that the tuber can easily feel the warmth of the sun.
+Make sure they are planted approximately 2-3 cm (1-2 inches) below the surface so that the tuber can easily feel the warmth of the sun.
 Cover the tuber with the excavated soil and pour a large amount of water on top of the planted tuber, so that the roots grow rapidly.

 Keep a distance of about 40-50 cm between every tuber.
 If you plant them too close to each other, they will search for light and become larger.
-If you plant them in a pot, just put 1 tuber per pot and make sure it is well drained.
-No matter what pot size just put1 tuber in.
-The tuber will need room to make roots so the pot should not be smaller than 20 centimers (8").
+If you plant them in a pot, just put 1 tuber per pot and make sure it is well-drained.
+Add 1 tuber per pot or if you have big pots (>45 cm diameter) you can plant 3 tubers per pot.
+The tuber will need room to make roots so the pot should not be smaller than 20 centimeters (8").

 Within a few weeks, the first green shoots will sprout above the ground and after a while the beautiful flowers will emerge and bloom until the frost.